au-research/datacite-api-notebook/README.md

 It was developed on AARNet's CloudStor SWAN platform with the intention to remove as many barriers to reuse as possible.

+# Disclaimer

+DOIs are persistent identifiers and, like puppies, need to be cared for on a long-term basis.
+This notebook is intended to be a demonstration of the DataCite
+API's capabilities and is not suitable for incorporation into data workflows.
+Ideally, DOI operations should be integrated into existing (or new) sustainable data repositories.

 # Getting started

 SWAN is not intended for intensive workloads so can sometimes take a little time to complete tasks.
+This notebook can run in any suitably-configured Jupyter environment.

 ## Creating a copy of the notebook